Exabyte-io/exaparser/README.md

 ## Templates

 Workflow templates are used to help the parser extracting the data as users follow different approaches to name their input/output files and organize their job directories.
 Readers are referred to [Exabyte.io Documentation](https://docs.exabyte.io/workflows/overview/) for more information about the structure of workflows.
 As explain above a [Shell Workflow Template](src/templates/shell.json) is used by default to construct the workflow.
-Fr each unit of the workflow one should specify `stdoutFile`, the relative path to the file containing the standard output of the job, `workDir`, the relative path to directory containing data for the unit and the name of `input` files.
+For each unit of the workflow one should specify `stdoutFile`, the relative path to the file containing the standard output of the job, `workDir`, the relative path to directory containing data for the unit and the name of `input` files.

 ## TODO List